userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 Typical HTTP server application in userver consists of the following parts:
 * HTTP handler component - main logic of your application
 * Static config - startup config that does not change for the whole lifetime of an application
-* Dynamic config - config that could be changed at runtime
 * int main() - startup code

 Let's write a simple server that responds with "Hello world!\n" on every request to `/hello` URL.